-Taxpayers are recommended to submit a copy of their request for MAP under the AC to the other CA involved at the same time and with the same set of information as to the CA to which the request is addressed in accordance with Article 6 (1) of the AC.
-Where appropriate and allowed, it might be done through electronic means.
-The fact that a copy of the request was submitted by the taxpayer does not replace the obligation of the CA to inform the other CA about receiving the request under 6.3 (d).
+Enterprises should submit a copy of their request for MAP under the AC to the other CA involved at the same time and with the same set of information as to the CA to which the request is addressed in accordance with Article 6 (1) of the AC.
+Where appropriate and allowed, this might be done through electronic means.
+The fact that a copy of the request was submitted by the enterprise does not replace the obligation of the CA to inform the other CA about receiving the request under 6.3 (d).

-Do you agree with this recommendation which could be added after paragraph 6.3 (d) CoC?
+Do you agree with this recommendation which could be added after paragraph $6.3\ (d)\ CoC?$